nickw409/TimeSculptor/deliverables/Deliverable_2.md

 As a worker with ADHD, I want my scheduling app to remind me to update it, so that I don’t forget and lose track of my schedule.

+As a person with ADHD, who struggles with time management, I was something that will schedule the small things for me and tell me when to do them.

+As a person with ADHD, I want an app that can reminds me to do the menial tasks I normally put off.

 ## 8. Issue Tracker